RuhollahTaghizadeh/RuhollahTaghizadeh.github.io/content/talks/2009-01-micro/index.md

   icon_pack: fa
   name: DOI
   url: https://link.springer.com/article/10.1007/s11629-009-1033-3
+summary: The fact of, present is the key of the past, will help us to use paleosols properties as indicators of the ecological characteristics of past time, particularly the paleoclimate.
+In this respect the micromorphological properties showed to be a very good indicator.
-title: Micromorphological Evidences of Climatic Change
+title: Evidences of Climatic Change
 authors:
   - admin
 ---